-As a working mom (or, really, all busy women), reading time is precious.
-I love to read, so it’s something I prioritize.
+As a working mom (or, really, all busy women), finding time to read is precious.
+I love reading, so it’s something I prioritize.
 It’s rare for any of us to have built-in lengthy blocks of time to read, but with some creativity, it’s possible to use “found time” to read every day.

 Here are 5 sneaky yet simple ways to find time to read regularly: